FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection

 \begin{itemize} \item $\text{CLS}_{l}^{1} \in \mathbb{R}^{d}$ from the spatial-first scanning Branch-1, \item $\text{CLS}_{l}^{2} \in \mathbb{R}^{d}$ from the temporal-first scanning Branch-2. \end{itemize}

 To combine these complementary features, a learnable gate is applied between each parallel block.
 The gating mechanism is defined as:

-where $\sigma_{l} \in \mathbb{R}^{d}$ is a learnable parameter vector for block $l$, and it is passed through the Sigmoid function to ensure that the gate value lie between 0 and 1 before performing element wise multiplication denoted by $\odot$ with CLS tokens from each branch to dynamically weigh the best contributions.
-Unlike typical fusion schemes that operate at a single depth or combine all tokens, GCTF selectively merges class-level semantics across branches at every depth, enabling layerwise refinement and preventing early overcommitment to either modality.
+where $\sigma_{l} \in \mathbb{R}^{d}$ is a learnable parameter vector for block $l$, and it is passed through the Sigmoid function to ensure that the gate value lies between 0 and 1 before performing element-wise multiplication denoted by $\odot$ with CLS tokens from each branch to dynamically weigh the best contributions.
+Unlike typical fusion schemes that operate at a single depth or combine all tokens, GCTF selectively merges class-level semantics across branches at every depth, enabling layer-wise refinement and preventing early overcommitment to either modality.